How Australia collaborates

 Pacific Islands Regional Marine Spill Contingency Plan (PACPLAN)

-Australia is the primary responder to six Pacific Island countries under PACPLAN including Tuvalu, Nauru, Papua New Guinea, Solomon Islands, Vanuatu and Kiribati.
+Australia is the primary source of assistance for 6 Pacific Island countries under PACPLAN — Tuvalu, Nauru, Papua New Guinea, Solomon Islands, Vanuatu, and Kiribati.

-PACPLAN provides a framework for cooperative regional responses to major marine spills in the Pacific Islands region and sets out how Pacific Island countries can request assistance from Australia, New Zealand, France or the United States of America.
+PACPLAN provides a framework for cooperative regional responses to major marine spills in the Pacific Islands region.
+It sets out how Pacific Island countries can request assistance from Australia, New Zealand, France, or the United States of America.

 5